daronphang/programming-resources/databases/SQL/stored-procedure/list-parameters.md

 EXECUTE spInsertCars @CarTableType
 ```

-### Delimited List String
+### Delimited list string

 Can use built in STRING_SPLIT() but there are several shortcomings:

-- Delimiter can only be single character.
+- Delimiter can only be single character
-- Returns values and not position of values i.e. multiple lists keeping in sync.
+- Returns values and not position of values i.e. multiple lists keeping in sync
-- Returns strings only and type specified as parameter i.e. VARCHAR(MAX) which comes with performance overhead.
+- Returns strings only and type specified as parameter i.e. VARCHAR(MAX) which comes with performance overhead
 - Does not trim spaces around values

 https://www.sommarskog.se/arrays-in-sql.html